 First thing’s first.
 Let’s start by explaining how these little pests end up in your home in the first place.

 Fruit flies feed on decaying fruits and veggies.
 They also use rotting fruit as a mating ground to reproduce.
 Though they can enter through a window or door, it’s common for fruit flies to hitch a ride into your home on some produce.
-Unfortunately, they can reproduce at an alarmingly fast rate: female fruit flies can lay hundreds of eggs during their brief lives, which only last 40-50 days.
-The eggs hatch within 24-30 hours and the fermenting fruit or vegetable provides food for the maggots to feed on.
+Unfortunately, they can reproduce at an alarmingly fast rate: female fruit flies can lay hundreds of eggs during their brief lives, which only lasts 40-50 days.
+The eggs hatch within 24-30 hours and the fermenting fruit or vegetable provides food for the maggots to feed.
 That’s why you often see fruit flies swarming around your produce (especially if it isn’t fresh).
 Gross.

 Best Practices For A Fruit-Fly-Free Home

 If you want to protect your home from fruit flies, a good habit to implement is to start washing your produce as soon as you bring it home.
 That way, you’ll clean off any fruit fly larva or eggs before they have a chance to hatch.